ihmcrobotics/ihmc-open-robotics-software/ihmc-perception/python/plogs/README.md

 This library provides a convenient python based command-line tool for replaying, plotting, analyzing and viewing perception logs collected on robots using their sensor signals.

+### Installation

+Install the python scripts into the binaries of your system using the install script inside plogs:

+    bash install.sh

 ### Dependencies
     h5py
     matplotlib